XR & Immersive Technology

 Current Research in Practice

-Applied research during my Graduate CAVE Internship at Wigan & Leigh College — building and iteratively evaluating XR systems in live FE curriculum delivery.
+Applied research conducted during my time at Wigan & Leigh College — building and iteratively evaluating XR systems in live FE curriculum delivery.

 Scalable Multiplayer CAVE Delivery — Quiz Quest Suite